ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The Cloudant "Lite" service provides a free plan to allow users to try Cloudant in a limited capacity while in development.
 Its bigger brother, the "Standard Plan", is paid-for service where you specify the number of reads/writes/and queries per second your application and that capacity is reserved for you.
 You pay for the capacity you provision and your data storage usage.

-The Lite plan operates in a similar way, but only has a small provisioned capacity and a fixed storage size, but is fine for "kicking the tyres".
+The Lite plan operates in a similar way, but only has a small provisioned capacity and a fixed storage size, but is fine for "kicking the tires".

 Cloudant is often referred to as a "schemaless" database - but we have to be careful how we define that term.